stanton26/AppDefense/labs-partner/vpn-lab.md

 In this lab exercise we will be showing how you can establish network connectivity to another SDDC hosted on VMC on AWS.
 We will go through the steps to configure a policy based L3VPN.

-This lab requires the interaction of only one group member per SDDC.
-(This step requires the interaction of only one student.
-Plase decide between you and your partner who will performing this step)
+**Note** This lab requires the interaction of only one group member per SDDC.
+Plase decide between you and your partner who will performing this step

 This lab is a prequisite for the Site Recovery Lab